enzomanuelmangano/react-native-qrcode-skia/README.md

 - `errorCorrectionLevel` (ErrorCorrectionLevelType, optional) - The error correction level for the QRCode.
 Level L: 7%, level M: 15%, level Q: 25%, level H: 30%.
 Default value is 'H'.

-- `pathColor` (string, optional) - The color of the QRCode path.
+- `color` (string, optional) - The color of the QRCode base path.
 Default value is '#000000'.

 - `strokeWidth` (number, optional) - The percentage of the strokeWidth (0 to 1).
 Default value is 1.